rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 Because reviews send an HTTP request to the ratings service at `http://ratings.default.svc.cluster.local:9080/`, the role of the Outbound handler is to intercept traffic from the local application to which iptables has intercepted, and determine how to route it to the upstream via the sidecar.

-Requests from application containers are Outbound traffic, hijacked by iptables and transferred to the Outbound handler for processing, which then passes through the virtualOutbound Listener, the `0.0.0.0_9080` Listener, and then finds the upstream cluster via Route 9080, which in turn finds the Endpoint via EDS to perform the routing action.
+Requests from application containers are Outbound traffic, intercepted by iptables and transferred to the Outbound handler for processing, which then passes through the virtualOutbound Listener, the `0.0.0.0_9080` Listener, and then finds the upstream cluster via Route 9080, which in turn finds the Endpoint via EDS to perform the routing action.

 **Route `ratings.default.svc.cluster.local:9080`**